dmoon79/jekyll-gesso/_source/_projects/psi.md

   - SASS
 description:
 mission: >
-  We make it easier for people in the developing world to lead healthier lives and plan the families they desire.
+  Making it easier for people in the developing world to lead healthier lives and plan the families they desire.
 role:
   - Front-End Developer
   - Project Manager